 Whether Maserati should be making such a car has become a moot point.
 As recently departed company CEO Harald Wester could always be relied upon to point out, risking the Maserati brand on a big 4x4 – given how popular they have become – is actually much less cavalier than declining to do so.

-With Porsche, Bentley and so many other luxury brands already feeding off the benefits of big-selling SUVs and Aston Martin, Alfa Romeo, Rolls-Royce and Lamborghini soon to join them, Maserati has clearly judged that its sporting reputation isn’t likely to be eroded here – and if it is, it’ll be a price worth paying.
+With Porsche, Bentley and so many other luxury brands already feeding off the benefits of big-selling SUVs, while Alfa Romeo and Lamborghini are beginning to breach the market and Aston Martin and Rolls-Royce planning to join them, Maserati has clearly judged that its sporting reputation isn’t likely to be eroded here – and if it is, it’ll be a price worth paying.

 The Levante is, of course, just one part of a process of wholesale expansion and change at Maserati.
 While the Granturismo and Grancabrio are still largely hand-built at Maserati’s long-established headquarters in Modena, the current Quattroporte and Ghibli have, since 2013, been made at Bertone’s old Grugliasco plant.

 In that context, Maserati’s expansion into a refurbished part of Fiat’s historic Mirafiori factory in Turin (where the Alfa Romeo Mito is made) for Levante production seems like a less contentious move than it might have.